cabfile/cabbr/README.md

 ## How to use (on mobile)
 Get [Termux](https://f-droid.org/ru/packages/com.termux/).
 Do NOT download it from Google Play, as that version is old and unsupported.
 # How does it work?
 First, it gives each worker (the amount of which is set in the config, they are the ones actually rendering) some settings, and make them render a specific part of the expression.
 So if you have 4 workers, each will render 1/4 of it.
-After all workers are done, it merges their parts, looks for NaN samples (if invalidSamples isnt 0 or 1), resamples the audio (if resample isnt 0 or equal to the sample rate, VERY broken with stereo enabled), and upgrades the audio to 16-bit (if bits is equal to 16).
+After all workers are done, it merges their parts, looks for NaN samples (if invalidSamples isnt 0 or 1), resamples the audio (if resample isnt 0 or equal to the sample rate), and upgrades the audio to 16-bit (if bits is equal to 16).
 Lastly, it writes everything it has done into out.wav.
 # When not to use Workers
 When the expression:
 * has persisting variables that change, e.g. reverb/echo - they will be reset each time a new part is reached